nytimes/httptest/README.md

             - x-test-header-0
             - x-test
         - name: x-test-token
-          function: postData                   # Function called to retrieve the header value from an API
+          function: postFormURLEncoded         # Function called to retrieve the header value from an API
           args:
             - '${TOKEN_URL}'                   # The URL to POST to
-            - 'id_token'                       # The element to return from the JSON response body; use '' for the whole response body
+            - 'results.7.token.id_token'       # The dot-delimited string representing an element to return from the JSON response body; use integers for array elements or '' for the whole response body
             - 'client_secret=${CLIENT_SECRET}' # Can use literals, environment variables, or a combination
             - x-test-timestamp                 # Can use values of previously set headers
             - 'client_id=123'                  # These arguments will be combined to send 'client_secret=${CLIENT_SECRET}&x-test-timestamp&client_id=123' in the body of the request